 Today, given that many are spending more time at home, we wanted to zero in on the best (and worst) shoes to wear around the house.
-We turned to Benjamin Tehrani, DPM, of Kings Point Foot & Ankle in Los Angeles for expert tips on the common styles that are okay and those that could cause some harm to your overall foot health.
+We turned to Benjamin Tehrani, DPM, of Kings Point Foot & Ankle in Los Angeles and creator of Nerve Assist for expert tips on the common styles that are okay and those that could cause some harm to your overall foot health.
 In addition, given that many of us do spend a lot of time walking barefoot around the house, Tehrani shed light on the pros and cons on that front, too.

 Without further ado, keep scrolling for a ranking of the best and worst at-home shoes.
 And if you’re shopping at the moment, you’ll find shoe recommendations that could be of interest as well.

 "Supportive sandals are preferred.
 I am impressed with styles like those from Birkenstock that have the ability to remain in style while also providing the best support in the arches that I've seen to date.
 They have a soft foot bed that has an integrated latex foam cushion that molds to your feet the more you walk in them.
 The insole is leather lined so it helps to keep the feet dry and makes it durable, which is why they're typically more expensive than the typical sandal." — Tehrani